fiatjaf/tempreites/README.md

 Crude string templating without any syntax, just semantic HTML.

+**Disclaimer**: This is old, slow, buggy and not recommended.
+It's here just for historical reasons.
+It was my first public library and published on http://microjs.com/.

 ## Usage

 Get this as a string,

 ```html
 <div id="austrianeconomics">